develop-me/bootcamp--week-01-02--html-and-css/scripts/03-web-theory/12-testing/README.md

     - Lazy loading
 - First paint

-Note: There are many many techniques to do with performance - you will learn a lot more of this over your career, but suffice to say start with good clean code
+There are many many techniques to do with performance - you will learn a lot more of this over your career, but suffice to say start with good clean code

 ---